 Discovery

 At that time, French Linguist Champollion was still at his office staring day and night at the Rosetta Stone, feeling all enchanted, mesmerised and confused but still determined to find a way to know what the symbols on the Stone referred to.
-It was not until 1822 that he deciphered the hieroglyphics, and for the first time, the world could know what all the ancient Egyptian writings really meant.
+It was not until 1822 that he deciphered the hieroglyphics, and for the first time, the world could know what all the ancient Egyptian writings meant.

 That being said, it is not mentioned anywhere that the tomb held any treasures, which may indicate it was opened and robbed before.
 Even though the King’s sarcophagus was there, it was empty.
 The King’s mummy, however, was later discovered in the Royal Mummy cache.
-This is a gigantic tomb in Deir el-Bahari, around five kilometres away from the Valley of the Kings.
+This is a gigantic tomb in Deir el-Bahari, five kilometres from the Valley of the Kings.
 Egyptologists highly believe the Pharaoh’s mummy was later moved there to hide it from thieves and intruders.

 Damage

 Belzoni’s nasty behaviour sadly encouraged other explorers to follow suit.
 British Egyptologist Henry Salt ordered the removal of the sarcophagus of Seti I, the King’s very sacred stone coffin, to display it in Sir John Soane’s Museum in London.
-Even Champollion, Italian Egyptologist Rossellini and German Egyptologist Karl Richard Lepsius removed huge wall panels and many elements from the tomb to display them in the Louvre, the Egyptian Museum in Florence and Neues Museum in Berlin.
+Even Champollion, Italian Egyptologist Rossellini and German Egyptologist Karl Richard Lepsius removed huge wall panels and many elements from the tomb to display in the Louvre, the Egyptian Museum in Florence and the Neues Museum in Berlin.